This is an excerpt from Linda’s book, Do No Harm™ Dog Training and Behavior Manual, available to download here.

 If you’re home, interrupt and redirect your dog to another location.
-For example, call your dog and ask for a quiet “sit” in front of the refrigerator, give a treat for a “down/stay” in the dog bed, or easiest of all, throw treats out in to the backyard where your pup will focus his energy on grazing rather than barking.
+For example, call your dog and ask for a quiet “sit” in front of the refrigerator, give a treat for a “down/stay” in the dog bed, or easiest of all, throw treats out in to the backyard where your dog will focus his energy on grazing rather than barking.

 Never give in to: “I want treat, I want you, I want outside” barking.
-If you provide the desired item or any reinforcement you’re teaching your dog to repeat the behavior over and over again.
-Reward for quiet and well-mannered behavior, but turn away or walk away in response to barking.
+If you provide the desired item or any reinforcement, you’re teaching your dog to repeat the behavior over and over again.
+Reward for quiet and well-mannered behavior, but turn away or walk away in response to demand barking.

 What Not to Do

 Your dog is smart and will learn what you “teach” her.
-Learning how to communicate in a language your dog can understand is the key to the wonderful relationship you’ve always dreamed of with your dog.
+Learning how to communicate in a language your dog can understand is the key to the wonderful relationship you’ve always dreamed of having with your dog.

-Linda Michaels, “Dog Psychologist,” MA, and Victoria Stilwell-licensed Del Mar dog trainer and speaker may be reached at 858.259.WOOF (9663) or by email:LindaMichaelsPositively@gmail.com for private obedience instruction and behavioral consultations near Del Mar and the San Diego Coast.
-Please visit us at DogPsychologistOnCall.com
+Linda Michaels, “Dog Psychologist,” M.A./Psychology a Top Ten Rated U.S. Dog Trainer — Del Mar Dog Training, may be reached at 858.259.WOOF (9663) or by email: LindaPositively@gmail.com for private manners/obedience instruction and behavioral consultations near Del Mar and the San Diego Coast.
+Please visit us at DogPsychologistOnCall.com All rights reserved.